 The nine regions together with the Local Government Association have worked together to agree what is good practice, and have produced minimum standards to meet Charter requirements.
 Influenced by the Investors in People standard, the South West Charter for Member Development has four key principles:

-1. Commitment to Member development
+1. Commitment to Councillor development and support

-2. Strategic approach to Member development
+2. Strategic approach to Councillor development

 Why sign up to the Charter?